Cuantos Min Tiene Una Hora

 A Journey Through Time: The Evolution of Time Measurement

 Before clocks and watches, humans relied on natural phenomena to track time.
-The daily cycle of sunrise and sunset, the monthly phases of the moon, and the yearly cycle of seasons were the original timekeepers.
+This leads to the daily cycle of sunrise and sunset, the monthly phases of the moon, and the yearly cycle of seasons were the original timekeepers.
 These observations formed the basis of early calendars, and although imprecise by modern standards, they were crucial for agricultural societies and the development of early civilizations.

 The development of sundials marked a significant advancement.
 These simple devices used the sun's shadow to indicate the time of day, providing a more precise measurement than relying solely on observation.
-However, sundials were limited by their reliance on sunlight, rendering them useless at night or on cloudy days.
+Even so, sundials were limited by their reliance on sunlight, rendering them useless at night or on cloudy days.

 The development of these timekeeping devices coincided with a growing need for precise time measurement, driven by factors such as trade, navigation, and the increasing complexity of societies.
 The consistent 60-minute hour became a standardized unit, contributing to the global standardization of time measurement.